YazanQTT/simp_api/README.md

 A simp and easy package to use REST Api in **Flutter**.

+The simp_api package is a library for building RESTful APIs in Dart and Flutter applications.
+It provides a simple and intuitive interface for defining API endpoints and handling HTTP requests and responses.

+With simp_api, you can easily define your API routes, specify the HTTP methods, and handle incoming requests using functions that take in the request and return a response.
+The package also includes utilities for handling query parameters, request headers, and parsing JSON payloads.

+The simp_api package is designed to be lightweight and easy to use, making it a great choice for small to medium-sized projects.
+Additionally, it supports both synchronous and asynchronous handling of requests, allowing you to choose the approach that works best for your application.

+Overall, if you're building a Dart or Flutter application that requires a simple and straightforward way to define and handle RESTful APIs, simp_api is definitely worth checking out.

 ## Features 👇
 - `Make HTTP requests 🔥`
 - `Upload images 🔥`